jpgiago/gulp-octobercms-stylus/README.md

 ## Methodology ##

-The workflow is borrowed heavily from [Roots](https://github.com/jenius/roots), a static site compiler which features [Jade](http://jade-lang.com/) and [Stylus](http://stylus-lang.com/) out of the box.
+The workflow is borrowed heavily from [Roots](https://github.com/jenius/roots), a static site compiler which features [Stylus](http://stylus-lang.com/) out of the box.
 I love Roots and use it often... but when a project requires the use of a CMS; [October CMS](https://octobercms.com/) is my go-to.

 Missing the functionality of Roots while working on October CMS sites has brought me to make this Gulp build.
-This build is only focused on Stylus, because I'm unsure how Jade would work with October CMS.
-I may add Jade support down the road.

 ## Stylus! ##